-Tips From the Best Plumbers in Tampa
+5 Household Plumbing Tips from the Best Plumbers Around

-At EVERYDAYPLUMBER.com we like to share our expertise and offer our Tampa plumbing customers helpful tips that can prevent problems from arising or becoming overwhelming.
-One of the first things we recommend is to make an appointment for a plumber to visit your home or commercial business.
-We can complete a full inspection of you property and properly diagnose any plumbing repairs you may need.
-We can point out the potential issues you have, give you several repair options, and a written estimate.
+At EVERYDAYPLUMBER.com we like to share our expertise and offer our Tampa Bay area plumbing customers helpful tips.
+Tips that can prevent problems from arising or becoming overwhelming.
+One of the first things we recommend is to make an appointment for a plumber to visit your home to complete a full inspection of you property and diagnose any plumbing repairs you may need.
+We can point out the potential issues you have.
+Give you several repair options.
+Also provide a written estimate.

-Clogged Toilet Plumbing Tips
+1. Toilet Plumbing Tips

 Many clogs are a result of foreign objects that become lodged in your drains or sewer.
 Packaging on many products can be very misleading.
 Despite what you might read or hear, the only product that should be flushed down your toilet is toilet paper.
 Sanitary napkins, tampons, cotton balls, facial cleansing pads, cleaning wipes, cigarette butts, and other products do not break down adequately and should be thrown in a trash can.
 In the event of an overflow, know how to shut off the water supply to the toilet until a plumber can arrive.

-Clogged Kitchen Sink Plumbing Tips
+2. Kitchen Sink Plumbing Tips

 Avoid a kitchen sink clog before it happens.
 Never pour cooking oil, hamburger grease or other fats down your kitchen drain.
 As they cool, the grease solidifies and sticks to your pipes.
 Over time, this can cause a serious blockage that can be difficult to eliminate without calling a qualified plumber.
 Instead, place grease and cooking oils into a separate receptacle and dispose of them with your solid waste in the garbage.
 It’s also a good practice to use a strainer in your sink to keep food waste, jewelry and other items from washing down the drain and causing a drain clog.

-Clogged Bathtub or Bathroom Sink Drain Tips
+3. Bathtub or Bathroom Sink Drain Tips

 Hair and soap residue are the leading causes of slow drains and drain clogs when it comes to the drains in your bathroom.
 Serious blockages can result if you are negligent with preventative steps to keep these drains clean.
 In your shower and bath sinks, consider using a strainer to trap hair, soap and other debris before it goes down the drain.
-As with a kitchen sink, periodically pouring a gallon or two of boiling water down a bath or shower drain can assist in keeping drains running freely.
-If you have a clogged bathtub or sink and store-bought drain cleaners do not help, call a licensed and experienced plumber for help to avoid damage to the drain.
+Brush your hair prior to taking a shower or bath to remove any loose hair that would end up in the drain while washing.

-Garbage Disposal Plumbing Tips
+4. Garbage Disposal Plumbing Tips

 Avoid putting fatty meats or stringy materials down the disposal.
 Poultry skins, celery, eggshells, and grease are all items to avoid.
-Before you put food in the garbage disposal, make sure to turn it on and run hot water while using it.
+Before you put food in the garbage disposal, make sure to turn it on and run cold water while using it.
 To keep your garbage disposal clean and free from jamming, consider grinding a cupful of ice cubes every so often.
-Ice chips will loosen any build up by scouring the inside of the unit, keep the blades clean.
+Firstly, ice chips will loosen any build up by scouring the inside of the unit.
+Secondly, they keep the blades clean.
 Finally, the ice keeps the blades sharp as well.

-Washing Machine Plumbing Tips
+5. Washing Machine Plumbing Tips

 Most washing machines come with rubber connection hoses.
 These types of hoses can dry out, burst and flood your home, garage or utility room.
 To keep this from happening, it’s best to replace the hoses with steel braided supply hoses.
 Sometimes washers can overflow due to a slow or clogged drain or an improperly configured trap or drain hose connection to the drain pipe.

 When combined with regular full point plumbing inspections, preventative measures can help you reduce the chances you’ll be faced with an unexpected plumbing emergency.